Hometap Reviews

 Hometap’s share is based on a percentage of your home’s value at the time of settlement.
 If the home appreciates, you could end up owing significantly more than you received.

 Hometap only offers one financial product: home equity investments.
-You get a lump sum upfront and settle the investment at the end of the 10-year term.
-You can fund the settlement through savings, a loan, refinancing or selling the home.
+You get a lump sum upfront with no monthly payments, but you must settle the investment in one payment by the end of the 10-year term.
+You may settle earlier without a prepayment penalty, but doing so generally requires savings, proceeds from selling the home or enough financing to cover the full settlement amount.

-Hometap also offers the Home Equity Dashboard, a tool that helps you keep track of your home’s value.
-It offers real-time home value estimates, equity forecasts, a renovation calculator and other tools.
+Hometap also offers the Home Equity Dashboard, a tool that helps you track your home’s estimated value and equity.
+It also includes forecasts, a renovation calculator and other tools.

 Hometap rates